 Commencing in April 2022, the Company leases certain laboratory equipment under financing arrangements accounted for as finance leases in accordance with the provisions of ASC 842 that are classified in the Company's consolidated balance sheet as finance lease liabilities with related right-of-use assets recorded and depreciated on a straight-line basis over the estimated useful life of 7 years.
 In connection with the Company's leases of laboratory equipment, the Company provided a security deposit to the lessor in the form of a letter of credit totaling \$1.9 million and assigned all rights and interests in the equipment to the lessor.
 The cash collateralizing the letter of credit is included in long-term restricted cash in the Company's consolidated balance sheet as of December 31, 2023.
-The total gross, accumulated amortization, and net book values of equipment finance lease right-of-use assets capitalized under such finance lease arrangements at December 31, 2023 were \$2.2 million, \$0.5 million and \$1.7 million, respectively.
-Under the terms of the equipment finance lease agreements executed through the issuance of these consolidated financial statements, the principal balances plus interest for the equipment are to be repaid in full after 60 monthly installments following lease commencement, with lease commencement dates ranging from April 1, 2022 to April 1, 2023, annual imputed interest rates ranging from 7.90% to 9.30%, and monthly installment payment amounts ranging from \$4,000 to \$18,000.
+The total gross, accumulated amortization, and net book values of equipment finance lease right-of-use assets capitalized under such finance lease agreements executed through the issuance of these consolidated financial statements, the principal balances plus interest for the equipment are to be repaid in full after 60 monthly installments following lease commencement, with lease commencement dates ranging from \$4,000 to \$18,000.
 The total aggregate monthly installment payment amount was \$49,000 for equipment finance lease agreements executed through the issuance date of these consolidated financial statements.